SantoriniDave.com

 On the north side the two contenders are the Domes and the Blue Palace Resort & Spa of which the latter is more up-market and (more expensive).
 As mentioned, the main road runs past the front of the hotels which is only an issue if you think it is.
 In the case of the Blue Palace an internal funicular takes guests from the main hotel under the road and directly to the beach.

 The Domes and the Blue Palace are a longer walk to Elounda village than from the south side hotels (4kms), but cabs are inexpensive and hotels will order one for you.
 Your decision will ultimately depend on budget and perhaps the tips above.
 The location speaks for itself.
-Simply superb.
+Simply superb and one of our favorite spots in Crete.

 4. Loutro or Similar Place on Crete